joebui/iCommerce/README.md

 ## CURL commands for testing APIs

 Note: you can use CURL commands below to test API.
-However, Apollo GraphQL has buitl-in visualized GraphQL playground and documentation web page by going to http://localhost:8080/graphql on your browser.
+However, Apollo GraphQL has built-in visualized GraphQL playground and documentation web page by going to http://localhost:8080/graphql on your browser.

 ```bash
 curl -X POST \